ADVERTISEMENT

 Swedish shuttles are slim and lightweight.

-Swedish boat shuttles are slim, lightweight, and primarily used for linen weaving on wide warps.
-They work well for the extremely low and tight sheds sometimes found on draw looms and for weaving on a split-shed or even opphamta.
-This type of boat shuttle uses a quill, which I’ll explain further on.
+Swedish boat shuttles are slim, lightweight, and primarily used for weaving linen on wide warps.
+They work well for the extremely low and tight sheds sometimes found on draw looms, and for weaving on a split sheds or opphamta.
+This type of boat shuttle uses a quill rather than a bobbin.

 Almost any boat shuttle will work for you and your weaving style, so long as you maintain well-wound bobbins and quills, so let’s focus on that aspect.